• Skip to primary navigation

 Primary City and County of Residence and Work:

-First Nevada woman legislator presided in 1920 Assembly suffrage resolution
+First Nevada woman legislator presided in 1920 suffrage resolution

-On Sadie’s 61st birthday, the Reno Evening Gazette ran an article saying that Mrs. Sadie Hurst, a Sadie Dotson Hurstprominent club leader, had not fully decided yet whether to make the race for assembly or not, but that she was giving it a serious consideration.
-Mrs. Hurst was quoted as saying “I have been urged by a number of my friends and club workers to become a candidate, but I have not fully decided as yet.
-I expect to have an announcement to make early next week.”
+On Sadie’s 61st birthday, the Reno Evening Gazette ran an article that Mrs. Sadie Hurst, a Sadie Dotson Hurstprominent club leader, was seriously considering a run for state assembly.
+She was quoted, “I have been urged by a number of my friends and club workers to become a candidate, but I have not fully decided as yet.
+I expect to have an announcement early next week.”

 She did decide to run for the Assembly as a Washoe County candidate and the next information was a public endorsement for Mrs. Hurst.
 The resolution by the Women’s Citizen Club read as follows: “Whereas, Mrs. Hurst has always given strong adherence to all moral issues and has a broad knowledge of the state’s needs as a successful club leader, we, the members of the Women’s Citizen Club, hereby endorse her candidacy for the Assembly and recommend her to the voters of Washoe County as worthy of the most able support.”

-On Election Day, 1918, Mrs. Sadie D. Hurst became the first female legislator in Nevada.
-Early in December, Mrs. Hurst gave a newspaper interview stating: “I am pledged to but one thing and that is to vote for the ratification of the federal prohibition amendment.
+On Election Day, 1918, Sadie D. Hurst became the first female legislator in Nevada.
+Early in December, she gave a newspaper interview stating: “I am pledged to but one thing and that is to vote for the ratification of the federal prohibition amendment.
 I shall be deeply interested in and stand for all legislation that appeals to me to be for the best good of the state.
-I expect to be quite conservative in my views and certainly have no desire or intention to revolutionize the affairs of the state”.
+I expect to be quite conservative in my views and certainly have no desire or intention to revolutionize the affairs of the state.”

-In January of 1919, Sadie D. Hurst took her place with the other assemblyman and was sworn into office.
-Apparently much discussion went on in the Assembly as how to address the Honorable Sadie Hurst.
+In January of 1919, Sadie D. Hurst took her place with the other assemblymen and was sworn into office.
+Apparently, much discussion went on in the Assembly as how to address the Honorable Sadie Hurst.
 Some call her the “Assembly Woman,” while others saluted her as the “Gentle Lady.”
 The Washoe delegates were very proud of having a woman delegate.

 The editor of the Carson City Daily Appeal chose to ignore the fact that there was a female in the legislature and saluted “A Splendid Appearing Body of Men.”
 It is unknown what Mrs. Hurst’s response was to this obvious oversight.